sigven/cpsr/README.md

 The *cpsr* software bundle contains an example VCF file.
-It also contains a configuration file (*cpsr.toml*). **NOTE: The example file contains a significant number of known pathogenic and likely pathogenic variants.
-This is for demonstration purposes only, and NOT a realistic situation in a regular sample.**
+It also contains a configuration file (*cpsr.toml*).

 Analysis of the example VCF can be performed by the following command: